Sector Development Archives - ISO-BEA

 Program Closure

-• Close the program in ISO Apply;
+• Close the program in the ISO Portal;

-Accessibility Funding
+Accessibility Support

-If you have barriers to access including but not limited to language, internet or physical barriers, please contact the ISO to discuss accommodations and support at funding@iso-bea.ca.
+If you have barriers to access including but not limited to language, internet or physical barriers, please contact the ISO to discuss accommodations and support at [email protected].

 Misrepresentation

-• termination of any contracts, including any remedies thereunder;
+• Termination of any contracts, including any remedies thereunder;

-• denial of eligibility for existing and future funding;
+• Denial of eligibility for existing and future funding;

-• repayment of any funds already advanced; and
+• Repayment of any funds already advanced;

-• civil and potential criminal prosecution, in the case of fraud.
+• Civil and potential criminal prosecution, in the case of fraud.

 These measures may be imposed not only on the Applicant but also on related, associated and affiliated companies and individuals that are parties to the application.
 Any Applicant receiving approval for funding will be required to sign a legally enforceable agreement, which includes provisions concerning misrepresentations, defaults, and related matters.